isomerpages/moe-dunmansec/_our-programmes/Craft and Technology Programme.md

 ![](/images/Department%20Photos/Craft%20&amp;%20Tech/Insert%20pic_file3.jpeg)
 </p><p style="text-align: center;"><b><i>Healthy Chicken Rice</i></b></p>

-<p style="text-align: justify;">&lt;&gt;
-Healthy Chicken Rice

 Students in lower FCE programme are engaged in problem-based learning activities whereby they are given case studies of people with certain health conditions and to research on and work out suitable healthy meals.
 They will learn various noteworthy nutritional facts and perform practical cooking sessions to whip up significant dishes.
-They will then use their acquired knowledge to come up with interesting recipes in their FCE lessons. </p>
+They will then use their acquired knowledge to come up with interesting recipes in their FCE lessons. <p></p>

 #### Art
  ![](/images/Department%20Photos/Craft%20&amp;%20Tech/insert_Pic6__1_.JPG)